 Allow muffins to cool in the pan for 5 to 10 minutes before removing and serving.

-- Chocolate chip muffins are best when eaten the day of, but keep well covered at room temperature for up to 5 days.
+- Muffins are best when eaten the day of, but keep well covered at room temperature for up to 5 days.

 - Buttermilk substitute: In a liquid measuring cup, place 1 tablespoon white vinegar or lemon juice.
 Add whole milk or low fat milk and fill to the 1 cup measure.
 Stir gently and let sit for 5 minutes before using in recipe